df-mcserver/DFSmpPlus/README.md

 # DFSmpPlus
-A [PaperMC](https://papermc.io/) plugin (1.21.8) built to add various QoL additions and custom content.
+A [PaperMC](https://papermc.io/) plugin (1.21.8+) built to add various QoL additions and custom content.
 Supersedes [DFSmpPlugin](https://github.com/df-mcserver/DFSmpPlugin-Legacy)

 > [!WARNING]
 > NOT INTENDED FOR PERSONAL USE
 > This plugin is built for a very specific use case, and you may need to modify the source code in order to make the plugin work for you.
 > I will not help you if you try to use this plugin.
 The code here is provided as-is.
+> Precompiled binaries are not planned to be available.
+If you wish to use this plugin, you need to compile it from source.

 > [!WARNING]
 > This plugin may be incredibly inefficient, and may lead to a noticeable drop in performance, due to overhead.